Not yet available. We’re building this with design partners — talk to us about the partner program.

 See every open request, route the follow-ups

-The evidence request queue shows each supplier, its current status, and the date it last moved — so review and follow-up happen on purpose, not by accident.
+The planned evidence request queue shows each supplier, its current status, and the date it last moved — so review and follow-up happen on purpose, not by accident.

 - Requests grouped by status — sent, responded, under review, follow-up